Recognition of same-sex unions in Nigeria: Public opinion

 A 2015 opinion poll conducted by NOIPolls in partnership with the Initiative for Equal Rights and the Bisi Alimi Foundation showed that 87% of Nigerians supported the Same Sex Marriage (Prohibition) Act 2013.
+However, support for same-sex marriage is higher among the younger generation.
 A September–October 2016 survey by the Varkey Foundation found that 16% of 18–21-year-olds supported same-sex marriage in Nigeria.

 A Pew Research Center poll conducted between February and May 2023 showed that 2% of Nigerians supported same-sex marriage, 97% were opposed and 1% did not know or refused to answer.
 Christians (97%) and Muslims (98%) were equally likely to oppose same-sex marriage.